TerrySimBar/sqlAlchemy-challenge/README.md

 ---
 #### Usage
-1. Set up a PostgreSQL database server and create a database.
-2. Use pgAdmin or another compatible SQL tool to execute the schema creation script (schema.sql).
-3. Load the provided CSV files into their respective tables.
-4. Execute the analysis queries (analysis.sql) to answer the specified or other appropriate questions.
-5. Review the analysis results presented in tables.
+1. Ensure that you have the appropriate SQLite and CSV files.
+2. Run the ""analysis.ipynb script in an appropriate code editor such as Jupyter Notebook.
+3. Run the app.py script in an appropriate code editor and render in a web browser cush as Google Chrome with the necessary extensions, for example, to optimize JSON.

 #### Contributions
 Contributions to this project are highly encouraged!
 If you wish to contribute, please follow these guidelines:

-- Fork the sql-challenge repository and clone it locally.
+- Fork the sqlAlchemy-challenge repository and clone it locally.
 - Create a new branch for your feature or bug fix.
 - Commit your changes with descriptive commit messages.
 - Push your branch to your forked repository.